 It must be understood that the offical guitar of the Olde Tyme Music movement is the Martin guitar.
-What was it that Charles Dickens said in his novella, A Christmas Carol?, "This must be distinctly understood, or nothing wonderful can come of the story I am going to relate."
+What was it that Charles Dickens said in A Christmas Carol?
+"This must be distinctly understood, or nothing wonderful can come of the story I am going to relate."
 Now, as a result of this fact, in my community a certain "rite of passage" had developed.
 Everyone in the community knew you had become someone when you "got your Martin."
 It was that simple.
-At a gathering, an eight-year-old could get up in front of a crowd and play "Soldiers Joy."
-The farmer next to you, farmer, mind you, not guitarist, would look over at you with a twinkle in his eye and say, "Ain't he something?
+At a gathering, an eight-year-old could get up in front of a crowd and play "Soldier's Joy."
+The grizzled farmer next to you, farmer, mind you, not guitarist, would look over at you with a twinkle in his eye and say, "Ain't he something?
 And that there is a Martin guitar.
 He got his Martin, at eight."
 It was like some universal musical and spiritual meritocracy existed.
 If you were good enough, the skies would part and a Martin would descend to you from, uh, I don't know where.
 The eight-year-olds surely couldn’t afford them.
 Clearly, a Martin wasn’t something you simply bought, it was something you earned.
 It was a badge of rank bestowed from on high.

 Now, I did begin to notice that my well-to-do friends got their Martins before the rest of us, regardless of skill or legitimacy.
-That did cause a pinch of doubt to grow in my wondering heart, but I was still a believer.
+That did cause a pinch of doubt about the orthodoxy to grow in my wondering heart, but I was still a believer.
 I waited for mine.
-It can't be denied that a Martin guitar DID give them more audible authority than someone with a plywood box possessed.
+It can't be denied that a Martin guitar DID give Martin players more audible authority than someone with a plywood box possessed.
 While I was still working as as soda jerk to save up for a decent guitar, the more well-heeled youth around me rather gleefully flaunted their Martins.
-When my turn came in a jamming circle, they'd look me in the eye, smirk, lean into their "lap cannons," and drown out my little plywood special.
+When my turn came in a jamming circle, they'd look me in the eye, smirk, lean into their "lap cannons," and drown out my little plywood special Silvertone.
 Some of them would also chuckle amongst themselves that only a Martin was good enough, even though that was a Gibson slogan.
-They'd do that right among us other guys who clearly couldn't afford one.
-Um, guys, we are sitting right here.
-Nevertheless, as I got better, I just assumed that eventually even I would "ascend" and "get my Martin."
+They'd do that right among us other guys who clearly couldn't afford one. **Um, guys, we are sitting right here.** Nevertheless, as I got better, I just assumed that eventually even I would "ascend" and "get my Martin."
 Only, I never did.

 With a little growth and distance I eventually came to realize that people were simply using these excellent guitars as status symbols.
 I was able to differentiate between the guitar brand and the attitude.
-As I did get better instruments, I suppose the big result in me was that I always felt that it was important for me to go out of my way to make sure that I didn't say or do things to discourage beginnners about their instruments or themselves.
+As I did get better instruments, I suppose the big result in me was that I always felt that it was important for me to go out of my way to make sure that I didn't say or do things to discourage beginners about their instruments or themselves.
 That's not a bad thing.